xjtu-omics/LTR_Stream/readMe.md

 (Tab-Separated Values) file, so please make sure all the parameters were set here before you start LTR_Stream.smk.
 (You can modify the file name and path according to your preferences.
 In this documentation, we refer to this configuration parameters file as ltrPara.tsv.)
 The following is an example of the file.
-Lines beginning with a hash symbol (#) represent comments.
+Lines beginning with a # represent comments.
 Values of optional parameter in this example represent their default values in LTR_Stream.
 To facilitate parameter debugging, the parameters that significantly impact the clustering results will be introduced first.
+A standard example of this file is under examples/.

 ```tsv
 # An example for ltrPara.tsv